Vocoder: History

 HY-2 Vocoder (designed in 1961) was the last generation of channel vocoder in the US.

 The development of a vocoder was started in 1928 by Bell Labs engineer Homer Dudley, who was granted patents for it on March 21, 1939, and Nov 16, 1937.

 To demonstrate the speech synthesis ability of its decoder section, the voder (voice operating demonstrator) was introduced to the public at the AT&T building at the 1939–1940 New York World's Fair.
-The voder consisted of an electronic oscillator – a sound source of pitched tone – and noise generator for hiss, a 10-band resonator filters with variable-gain amplifiers as a vocal tract, and the manual controllers including a set of pressure-sensitive keys for filter control, and a foot pedal for pitch control of tone.
+The voder consisted of an electronic oscillator – a sound source of pitched tone – and a noise generator for hiss, 10 bands of resonator filters, each controlled by a variable-gain amplifier as a vocal tract, and the manual controllers including a set of pressure-sensitive keys for filter control, and a foot pedal for pitch control of tone.
 The filters controlled by keys convert the tone and the hiss into vowels, consonants, and inflections.
 This was a complex machine to operate, but a skilled operator could produce recognizable speech.

 Dudley's vocoder was used in the SIGSALY system, which was built by Bell Labs engineers in 1943.
 SIGSALY was used for encrypted voice communications during World War II.
 The KO-6 voice coder was released in 1949 in limited quantities; it was a close approximation to the SIGSALY at 1200 bit/s.
 In 1953, KY-9 THESEUS 1650 bit/s voice coder used solid-state logic to reduce the weight to 565 lbs from SIGSALY's 55 ST, and in 1961 the HY-2 voice coder, a 16-channel 2400 bit/s system, weighed 100 lbs and was the last implementation of a channel vocoder in a secure speech system.

 Later work in this field has since used digital speech coding.
 The most widely used speech coding technique is linear predictive coding (LPC).
 Another speech coding technique, adaptive differential pulse-code modulation (ADPCM), was developed by P. Cummiskey, Nikil S. Jayant and James L. Flanagan at Bell Labs in 1973.